TowCenter/YouAreHere/README.md

 * If you update the web site build files, rsync it to the document root in /var/www/ :

         sudo rsync -r www/build/* /var/www/html/

+* Recommended to reboot the device every 24hrs via a cron job if left unattended for long periods of time (to deal with system crashes).
+To set a cron job rebooting the device once a day, run the following command:

+        sudo crontab -e

+* Add to the crontab:

+        reboot pi every 24hrs at 5a
+        0 5 * * * reboot -f

 References
 ----------
 * [You Are Here website](http://youarehere.network/)